junior-x/Lighteria/README.md

 Download and unzip the files.

-OPEN - CMD
+OPEN    >_ Terminal

-GO TO FILES and EXECUTE
+# GO TO FILES and EXECUTE the basics modules

  #npx react-native run-android